Earth-System-Diagnostics-Standards/EMDS/standards.md

 ## Governance <a name="governance"></a>

-Steering committee members: Ana Ordonez, Aparna Radhakrishnan, J. David Neelin, John Krasting, Paul Ullrich, Jessica Liptak,
+Steering committee members: Ana Ordonez, Aparna Radhakrishnan, J. David Neelin, John Krasting, Paul Ullrich, Jessica Liptak

 ### Procedure for proposing new changes to the standards <a name="gov_new_stan"></a>